 In the same way as the beginning, you should be the one to indicate the end of the game once you see that your puppy is calm after playing, but not enough for him to abandon the activity (you must go one step ahead) .
 It is advisable that you communicate it by means of a sign or slogan such as “that’s it!” so that you understand it and, do not give in if he continues to insist on playing for the reasons that have been discussed above.
 You must understand that the activity has a beginning and an end.

-Finally, it is recommended that you always have access to a rest and fun area alone , because if you have the need to play and you cannot be there, you must respect it and know that you have alternatives to entertain yourself, without resorting to play with unwanted items (plants, furniture, etc.).
+Finally, it is our recommendation that you always have access to a rest and fun area alone , because if you have the need to play and you cannot be there, you must respect it and know that you have alternatives to entertain yourself, without resorting to play with unwanted items (plants, furniture, etc.).